Tropic of Cancer

-Its Southern Hemisphere counterpart, marking the most southerly position at which the Sun can be directly overhead, is the Tropic of Capricorn.
-These tropics are two of the five major circles of latitude that mark maps of Earth, the others being the Arctic and Antarctic circles and the Equator.
+Its Southern Hemisphere counterpart, marking the most southerly position at which the Sun can be seen directly overhead, is the Tropic of Capricorn.
+These tropics are two of the seven major circles of latitude that mark maps of Earth, the others being the Arctic and Antarctic circles the Equator and the Poles (which are degenerate circles).
 The positions of these two circles of latitude (relative to the Equator) are dictated by the tilt of Earth's axis of rotation relative to the plane of its orbit, and since the tilt changes, the location of these two circles also changes.

 In geopolitics, it is known for being the southern limitation on the mutual defence obligation of NATO, as member states of NATO are not obligated to come to the defence of territory south of the Tropic of Cancer.

 Name

-When this line of latitude was named in the last centuries BCE, the Sun was in the constellation Cancer (Latin for crab) at the June solstice, the time each year that the Sun reaches its zenith at this latitude.
-Due to the precession of the equinoxes, this is no longer the case; today the Sun is in Gemini at the June solstice.
-The word "tropic" itself comes from the Greek "trope (τροπή)", meaning turn (change of direction, or circumstances), inclination, referring to the fact that the Sun appears to "turn back" at the solstices.
+When this line of latitude was named in the last centuries BC, the Sun was in the constellation Cancer (Latin: Crab) at the June solstice (90° ecliptic longitude).
+Due to the precession of the equinoxes, this is no longer the case; today the Sun is in the constellation Taurus at the June solstice.
+The word "tropic" itself comes from the Greek "trope (τροπή)", meaning turn (change of direction or circumstance) or inclination, referring to the fact that the Sun appears to "turn back" at the solstices.

 Drift

-The Tropic of Cancer's position is not fixed, but constantly changes because of a slight wobble in the Earth's longitudinal alignment relative to the ecliptic, the plane in which the Earth orbits around the Sun.
-Earth's axial tilt varies over a 41,000-year period from 22.1 to 24.5 degrees, and as of 2000 is about 23.4 degrees, which will continue to remain valid for about a millennium.
+The Tropic of Cancer's position is not fixed, but constantly changes because of axial precession in the Earth's longitudinal alignment relative to the ecliptic, the plane in which the Earth orbits around the Sun.
+Earth's axial tilt varies over a 41,000-year period from about 22.1 to 24.5 degrees, and as of 2000 is about 23.4 degrees, which will continue to remain valid for about a millennium.
 This wobble means that the Tropic of Cancer is currently drifting southward at a rate of almost half an arcsecond (0.468″) of latitude, or 15 m, per year.
-The circle's position was at exactly 23° 27′N in 1917 and will be at 23° 26'N in 2045.
+The circle's position was at exactly 23°27′N in 1917 and will be at 23°26'N in 2045.

 The distance between the Antarctic Circle and the Tropic of Cancer is essentially constant as they move in tandem.
 This is based on an assumption of a constant equator, but the precise location of the equator is not truly fixed.
 See: equator, axial tilt and circles of latitude for additional details.